-The Universities Admissions Centre (UAC) is a joint office for processing applications for enrolment in undergraduate and postgraduate degree courses at Macquarie University and all other universities in NSW and the ACT.
-Those seeking admission to one or more of the participating institutions must lodge with the Centre a single application form on which they will be able to indicate preferences for courses available in any of the institutions.
-Application forms are enclosed within the UAC Guide available from nearly all newsagents at a cost of \$15.00 (2005 UAC entry).
+The Universities Admissions Centre (UAC) is a joint office for processing applications for enrolment in undergraduate and postgraduate degree courses at Macquarie University and other universities in NSW and the ACT.
+Those seeking undergraduate admission to one or more of the participating institutions must lodge with the Centre a single application form on which they will be able to indicate preferences for courses available in any of the institutions.
+Application forms are enclosed within the UAC Guide available from nearly all newsagents at a cost of \$18.00 (2006 UAC entry).

-The important application dates for UAC 2005 Admissions are set out below:
+The important application dates for UAC 2006 Admissions are set out below:

-- 30 September 2004 last day to lodge an 'on-time' application. - 1 October 29 October 2004 \$82.00 late processing fee - 1 November 30 November 2004 \$92.00 late processing fee - 1 December 2004 4 February 2005 \$102.00 late processing fee
+- 30 September 2005 last day to lodge an 'on-time' application. - 1 October-31 October 2005 \$92.00 late processing fee - 1 November-30 November 2005 \$103.00 late processing fee - 1 December 2005-2 February 2006\$114.00 late processing fee

-IMPORTANT: Late applications will be accepted by UAC up until early February 2005 provided the appropriate late fee is paid, however applicants should be aware that applications lodged through UAC for Macquarie preferences after 10 December 2004 may not be processed in time for inclusion in the main round of offers.
-This applies in particular to the Bachelor of Human Resource Management which must be selected as a preference through UAC by 6 January 2005 (see UAC 2005 Guide for details)
+IMPORTANT: Late applications will be accepted by UAC up until early February 2006 provided the appropriate late fee is paid, however applicants should be aware that applications lodged through UAC for Macquarie preferences after 9 December 2005 may not be processed in time for inclusion in the main round of offers.
+Exceptions to this are the Distance Education courses (Bachelor of Arts, Bachelor of Science, Bachelor of Laws, Bachelor of Education (Early Childhood)) for which applications must be lodged by 30 September 2005 and the Bachelor of Human Resource Management which must be selected as a preference by 5 January 2006